 - Clearly identify your positive and negative terminals.
 The positive battery cable runs from the red plus (+) sign on the battery to the starter motor and fuse box.
 The negative battery cable runs from the black negative (-) sign on the battery to the chassis ground.

 - Take a picture of you old battery in place, just in case you need to reference it later.

-- Fit KAM to your cars diagnostic socket (under steering column) and connect to external battery or a 12 volt power point of another vehicle.
-Verify it’s supplying power by checking integrated light.
+- Fit KAM to your car’s diagnostic socket (under the steering column) and connect to an external battery or a 12-volt power point of another vehicle.
+Verify it’s supplying power by checking the integrated light.

 - Use a wrench or socket set to remove the battery bracket.
 Your bracket may be over the top or at the base.
-Volvo are clearly concerned about battery movement, they fitted both…. lucky me!
+Volvo is clearly concerned about battery movement; they fitted both…. lucky me!